-- 1. NWSF Project Number: (e.g. 3-09-01) - 2.
+- 1. NWRT Project Number: (e.g. 3-09-01) - 2.
 Project Title: Provide a one to two sentence title as identified in your application for funding. - 3.
 Project Leader: Provide name and contact information, including a telephone and email where you can be reached. - 4.
 Summary: Provide a non-technical summary of your project. - 5.
 Project Objectives: Provide an analysis of the project objectives and achievements. - 6.
 Materials and Methods: Provide information on materials and methods used during the research project. - 7.
 Results: Provide analysis of results of the research, include all data collected. - 8.
 Discussion/Management Implications: Provide explanations as to the possible current and future management implications arising from your research.
 Include recommendations pertaining to the NWMB's mandate. - 9.
-Reporting to communities/resource users: Provide an updated schedule of consultations as per 5.2 of the NWSF application.
-Indicate any status or changes to schedule. - 10.
+Report by Inuit participants: Provide either a report by one or more Inuit participants or evidence that the opportunity to provide such a report was made available. - 10.
+Reporting to communities/resource users: Provide an updated schedule of consultations as per 5.2 of the NWRT application.
+Indicate any status or changes to schedule. - 11.
 References